benevanoff/monero-site/resources/developer-guides/daemon-rpc.md

 The following JSON RPC methods are specifically for facilitating this functionality.

-Every RPC Pay method request must include a client id.
+Every RPC Pay method request must include a client id (an elliptic curve public key).

 ### **rpc_access_info**